ElectroPlan Helpful Hints and How-To’s

-Export a Project to PDF or JPG File
+Export a Project to the Printer, PDF or JPG File

 Select which parts of the project to include and what type of document it is – Quote, Estimate, Invoice, Certificate of Compliance.
 Click here to see examples of exported documents.

-Selecting Document Sections – Total Price Page (Customer and Site details, Description of Work, Total Price, Quote Validity and Payment Terms, Statement of Compliance) Component and Selected Additional Items Listing, Project Notes, Terms and Conditions, Acceptance Form.
+Selecting Document Sections – Total Price Page (Customer and Site details, Description of Work, Total Price, Quote Validity and Payment Terms, Statement of Compliance), Component Listing, Selected Additional Items Listing, Project Notes, Terms and Conditions, Acceptance Form.
 The default selection of document sections can be set in the Settings and Option tab of the Tools and Settings window.

 Safety Certificate / Certificate of Compliance – This can be created for the current project or you can create one for a job without creating a new project.
 See the Opening Window displayed when ElectroPlan starts.